Topological consistency via kernel estimation: Statistical model and main results

-This index will be shown to be the first point where we are guaranteed to observe the homology of $\cM$. \item Our estimator for the homology of $\cM$ will then be $\hat H_*(L_{i^\star}, \eps;n)$. \end{enumerate} Given this procedure, the following theorem states that we can estimate the homology of a manifold from noisy observations.
+This index will be shown to be the first point where we are guaranteed to observe the homology of $\cM$. \item Our estimator for the homology of $\cM$ will then be $\hat H_*(L_{i^\star}, \eps;n)$. \end{enumerate} Note that in this procedure a choice has to be made for the parameter $r$ (the radius of the balls and the bandwidth of the kernel).
+The following theorem states that if $r$ is chosen appropriately we can estimate the homology of a manifold from noisy observations with high probability.

-\begin{thm} Let $\cM$ be a $m$-dimensional closed, connected, orientable manifold embedded in $\R^d$.
-Let $X_1,\ldots, X_n$ be data points sampled from a density function $p$ satisfying the conditions in Definition \ref{def:noisy_dens}.
-Choose $r\to 0$ that satisfies $nr^d \ge D \log n$ with $D > (C^\star_{\eps/2})^{-1}$, where $C_\eps$ is defined in \eqref{eq:C_star_density}.
-Applying procedure (P2) we then have
+\begin{teo} Let $\cM$ be a $m$-dimensional closed, connected, orientable manifold embedded in~$\R^d$.
+Let $X_1,\ldots, X_n$ be data points sampled from a density function $p$ satisfying the conditions in Definition~\ref{def:noisy_dens}.
+Choose $r\to0$ that satisfies $nr^d \ge D \log n$ with $D > (C^\star _{\eps/2})^{-1}$, where $C_\eps$ is defined in \eqref {eq:C_star_density}.
+Applying procedure \textup{(P2)}, we then have